 12. Health Now

-Health Now is the name for the WebMD podcasts on health and wellness.
-Their coverage can help you keep tabs on what your patients might currently be a little concerned about—these podcasts are usually released into the wild every couple of weeks and are around 30 minutes long.
-Recent topics have included AI (hey there, Alexa, Siri, Cortana, and anyone else we might have missed…) and measles.
-We like this one because it gives an insight into what actual patients might be worried about.
+Health Now is the name for WebMD's podcasts on health and wellness that can help you to keep tabs on what your patients might currently be a little concerned about.
+These podcasts are typically released every couple of weeks, and are about 30 minutes long.
+Recent topics have included AI—Hey Alexa!
+Siri!
+Cortana! (and anyone else we might have missed…) and measles.
+We like this one because it gives an insight into what real patients might be worried about.

-While most of our favorite podcasts are aimed at qualified clinicians, there are also some pretty useful editions, which are particularly suitable for medical students and educators, including Medical Education.
-We know how hard it is to learn all those topics you learn in school, let alone stay up-to-date.
-These podcasts are especially appealing as they go beyond what you learn in lectures and look at the world from an educational point of view.
+While most of our favorite podcast recommendations are targeted toward qualified clinicians, there are some pretty useful editions which are particularly suited to medical students and educators—including Medical Education.
+We know how hard it is to learn about the many topics at school, let alone stay up-to-date on them!
+These podcasts are especially appealing because they go beyond what you can learn from lectures, and look at the world from an educational point of view.

 14. Straight Talk MD

-In Straight Talk MD, Dr Frank Sweeny takes a pretty fearless look at all kinds of broader factors that affect all of us, from the political, to the controversal, such as vaccinations.
-Cloning, burnout, ethics—nothing is off limits.
-Like the UK’s Dr Jenner, Dr Sweeny also regularly interviews guests on his shows.
-The duration of these podcasts vary, but are usually on the longer side, at an hour or more.
+In Straight Talk MD, Dr Frank Sweeny takes a fearless look at the broader factors that can affect all of us, from the political to the controversial.
+Topics include vaccinations, cloning, burnout, ethics, and more—nothing is off limits!
+Like the UK’s Dr Jenner, Dr Sweeny also regularly interviews guests on his show.
+The duration of these podcasts can vary, but they are typically on the longer side, about an hour or more.

-So, whether you only have ten minutes to spare, or ninety, subscribe to a podcast or two to keep your knowledge up-to-date and maybe even stay entertained.
+So, that's it—our take on the 15 best medical podcasts you need to follow!
+Whether you have ten minutes to spare, or ninety, subscribe to a podcast (or two) today, keep up-to-date on your knowledge, and maybe even stay entertained!